outworldly/PMC/Regulating.md

 - While cases of governments employing private military companies for conflicts are rare, there may be an increase in private contracts for training or logistics.
 - Some states that cannot afford to maintain large military forces may rely more on private military services.

-It is important to note that the use of private military services raises ethical and legal concerns, as they operate outside the traditional framework of state-controlled military forces. # Private Military Companies
+It is important to note that the use of private military services raises ethical and legal concerns, as they operate outside the traditional framework of state-controlled military forces.
-Private military companies (PMCs) are private companies that provide military services to clients.
-These services can include recruiting and managing monitors, providing security and logistics support, and demining.

 ## Demand for Private Military Services
 - PMCs are often hired by governments, especially in developing countries, to supplement their own military forces.